gbanusi/Robo-language/README.md

 # Robo-language

-A C like language developing for controling robots.
+A C like language to control robots.

+Consisting of:

+lexical analisys, syntax analisys and executing environment.

 Implemented in Java.